 Meanwhile, Sally Sheldon, a Professor of Law at the University of Kent, has similarly maintained that the mental health grounds of the ‘social clause’ form a possible basis for a sex-selective abortion based on cultural misogyny:

 “Imagine a woman with two daughters who comes from an ethnic group that places a very high value on sons.
 She and her husband live with her in-laws, who threaten to render them homeless if she gives birth to another girl.
 Clearly, we might wish that this woman could leave this situation or, better, simply live in a world where such things do not happen.
 But while we await that world, a doctor who authorises a termination could make a strong legal case that she had acted in good faith to preserve the mental health of her patient”.

-For all the reasons described in this section of our analysis, it is clear that the draft Bill’s allowance for “serious social grounds” and mental health terminations based on a single doctor’s ‘good faith’, without a consultant psychiatrist as required by current Manx law, combined with the absence of any meaningful procedural safeguards, would allow not merely a similar situation as prevails in Great Britain to be effectively replicated on the Isle of Man, but one potentially even worse.
+For all the reasons described in this section of our analysis, it is clear that the Abortion Reform Bill’s allowance for “serious social grounds” and mental health terminations based on a single doctor’s ‘good faith’, without a consultant psychiatrist as required by current Manx law, combined with the absence of any meaningful procedural safeguards, would allow not merely a similar situation as prevails in Great Britain to be effectively replicated on the Isle of Man, but one potentially even worse.